So, you are just getting into the subject area of digital photo frames and would like to get an idea of how much these devices are?

 This is an important area because some apps are more user-friendly than others.
 Unfortunately, there is no correlation between the price of a frame and the quality of its software.

-I have found the Nixplay software for the tabletop models to be very easy to operate, followed by the Meural and Framen app.
+I have found the Nixplay software for the tabletop models to be very easy to operate, followed by the Meural app.
 And although I haven’t had a chance to test it personally yet, the consumer reviews for apps of the high-end Samsung frames are somewhat below expectations.

 Most apps allow you to share photos between frames, locations, and people, which is excellent for families with several photo frames.